-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 0.00 which gave the calculated distance to 16 Sagittarii as -1 light years away from Earth or -1 parsecs.
-It would take a spaceship travelling at the speed of light, -1 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 0.00000 which gave the calculated distance to 16 Sagittarii as 0 light years away from Earth or 0 parsecs.
+If you want that in miles, it is about 0.00, based on 1 Ly = 5,878,625,373,183.61 miles.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Primary / Proper / Traditional Name||16 Sagittarii|